 Moreover, fasting is a form of worship that is purely between the individual and their Creator, free from any external displays of piety or recognition.
 Unlike other acts of worship that may be subject to ostentation or showing off, fasting remains a deeply personal and hidden form of devotion, known only to Allah.
 It is a means of seeking Allah’s pleasure and reward, with the fasting individual rejoicing both at the time of breaking their fast and when meeting their Lord, knowing that their efforts have been accepted and rewarded.

-4. Religious Significance:
+4. Religious Significance of fasting:

 Fasting holds a sacred place in Islam, strengthening willpower, determination, and one’s spiritual self.
 By adhering to the commandments of God, individuals can overcome their desires and gain control over them, fostering strong and resolute willpower.
 This practice signifies that individuals are servants of their Creator, not slaves to their whims and desires.

-5. Educational Importance:
+5. Educational Importance of fasting:

 Fasting educates individuals about patience and enhances mental maturity.
 By abstaining from food and drink during specified hours, individuals learn to exercise restraint and discipline, which are essential virtues in both personal and social spheres.
 This fosters a sense of self-awareness and self-control, promoting a balanced and harmonious lifestyle.